 What if I want to trim a tree that is close to power lines?

-If a tree is too close to a power line, call us one business day in advance to inspect the tree’s clearance.
+Do not go near or touch a tree that is touching a power line.
+If a tree is too close to a power line, call us to inspect the tree’s clearance.
 If the tree is outside of Cobb EMC’s maintenance guidelines, we’ll create a safe environment for you to trim.

 What if you spot an electrical hazard?